cyscale/cyscale.com/src/pages/blog/sample-blog-12-06-2020.md

 ---
 templateKey: blog-post
-title: Introducing the next level of cloud security, by Cyscale
+title: Introducing the next level of security, by Cyscale
 date: 2020-07-15T07:05:00.000Z
 description: We're on a mission to enhance your business, so get ready to embrace the digital future and secure your apps & data in a multi-cloud world!